America's Health Rankings, United Health Foundation Logo

 • Privately insured women compared with uninsured women.

-• Women living in states that expanded Medicaid compared with those living in a state without Medicaid expansion.
+• Women living in states that have expanded Medicaid compared with those living in a state without Medicaid expansion.

-• Reducing barriers to care such as lack of health insurance, high cost of care, lack of services due to geography or remote options (e.g., telehealth) and lack of culturally competent care.
+• Reducing barriers to care such as lack of health insurance, high cost of care, lack of services due to geography or remote options (e.g., through telehealth) and lack of culturally competent care.

 • Increasing primary care capacity by empowering other care providers, such as nurse practitioners and physician assistants, to provide more care and increase the capacity of the primary care system.